luisakatharina/SciPyProject/README.md

 This project uses the Sarcasm_Headlines_Dataset_v2.json data set (https://www.kaggle.com/datasets/rmisra/news-headlines-dataset-for-sarcasm-detection).
 We split it 80/20 for train and test data set.
 The evaluation is based on the test data set.

+### Dataset citation

+1. Misra, Rishabh and Prahal Arora.
+"Sarcasm Detection using News Headlines Dataset."
+AI Open (2023).
+2. Misra, Rishabh and Jigyasa Grover.
+"Sculpting Data for ML: The first act of Machine Learning."
+ISBN 9798585463570 (2021).

+The source of this data set: https://rishabhmisra.github.io/publications/

 ## Intended Usage

 - Make sure you have downloaded all packages required (see below or MainDirectory/requirements.txt)